photos by Mel Ponder and Chantel Baker

 About Our Annual Forum

 The Native Women's Leadership Forum is an annual event full of workshops, breakout sessions, keynote speakers, and panels.
 The Forum is designed with our mission in mind and encourages participants to make a positive impact in their community.
-Each year, the Forum takes a new theme, and with it new educational and training opportunities.
+Each spring, the Forum takes a new theme, and with it new educational and training opportunities.
 Participants include Native women (and men!) from across the state and from many different tribal backgrounds.
 Feedback tells us that participants leave feeling empowered, recharged, and renewed.
 As part of the Forum, we host a special luncheon to celebrate the year's Enduring Spirit Award honorees.

 Learn about some of our affiliated programs and opportunities to engage in our Forum each year: